 6.2 Further Testing

-The ELNO must not implement any new functionality, which affects the Land Registry System, including implementing a new electronic Registry Instrument or other electronic Document, without first undertaking testing of the new functionality or new electronic Registry Instrument or other electronic Document in accordance with the Test Plan and otherwise to the satisfaction of the Registrar.
+The ELNO must not implement any new functionality, which affects the Land Registry System, including implementing a new electronic Registry Instrument or other electronic Document, or implementing Interoperability without first undertaking testing of the new functionality or new electronic Registry Instrument or other electronic Document in accordance with the Test Plan and otherwise to the satisfaction of the Registrar.

 7. Obligations Regarding System Security and Integrity